Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Discussion

 For the end user, the process of testing common ways to adapt a model and prevent problems will hopefully be demonstrative.
 We tested different step sizes for the numerical method, different priors, estimation processes, and implementations of the longitudinal structure.
 Identifying that the divergent chains problem originated from the numerical method was difficult, but the symptom was distinct once recognised: independent chains converging to different, but consistent, parameter values, one of which was a good estimate of the true parameters.
 If this behaviour is observed in a longitudinal model using numerical methods, check how the numerics behave at the different parameter values.
 Test both the numerical method as implemented in the longitudinal model, and a (computationally more expensive) more accurate method as well.

-We demonstrated the bimodal posterior for Equation \eqref{ch3_eqn_affineDE}, and show that the behaviour can occur for different step sizes, priors, true parameters, numerical methods, and estimation methods.
+We demonstrated the bimodal posterior for Equation \eqref{eqn_linearDE}, and show that the behaviour can occur for different step sizes and numerical methods.
 Where the second mode is located depends on the numerical method and step size, as which combination of bad parameters gives `correct' $\hat{Y}(t_j)$ depends on both those factors.
 Changes to the prior distribution were unable to appropriately constrain the second mode, but implementing the analytic solution instead of using a numerical method eliminated the erroneous parameters in MCMC sampling.

 The persistence of bimodal posteriors due to numerical error indicate that choice of integration method matters beyond bias in estimating the posterior parameters.
 Bias has been tested in \cite{agapiou2014analysis} and \cite{obrien2024allindividuals}.
 We are able to select integration methods that produce unimodal estimates with negligible bias.
-For the affine model we used the analytic solution, and for the second non-linear DE known as the Canham function \citep{canham2004neighborhood} RK45 with an adaptive step size produces accurate, unimodal posteriors.
+For the linear model we used the analytic solution.